 - Be flexible with your itinerary – Traffic can vary by the hour, as well as the weather.
 Plan for the unexpected with the right gear for the ride and utilize your GPS to keep you up-to-date on route changes.

 - Check your oil and fuel levels on your rest stop – It takes an extra minute to check your motorcycle at a stop.
 Don’t let a leak leave you stranded.

 - Carry an extra key – Believe it or not, things do get lost on a long trip, including your motorcycle keys.
 Be mindful of where you store the spare, as thieves can go rustling through your belongings.

 - Perform a thorough T-CLOCS inspection each morning:

 - Oil and Other Fluids

-A long distance motorcycle ride is a challenge for your mind and body with a huge reward for completion.
-Planning ahead and preparation is the key to getting off on the right path.
-Follow these steps for an enjoyable ride, and finish strong!
+- A long distance motorcycle ride is a challenge for your mind and body with a massive reward for completion.
+Planning and preparation is the key to getting off on the right path.
+Follow these steps for an enjoyable ride and finish strong!
 While we have provided a lot of information for you, your motorcycle, and the journey itself, we’ve also made a simple checklist to assist you in packing for your adventure ahead.
 Be sure to download it to help you prepare for the ride of your life.
 Happy riding!